Importing a dog: how to find a breeder in Europe

 Importing a dog from Europe – part 1.
 How to import a dog from Europe?
 How to find a breeder in Europe?

 Importing a dog from Europe requires lots of preparation, but it’s doable.
 The first step is to find a reputable breeder.
 My initial search was online – searching, reading, emailing.
 Now, almost a year later after I’ve imported my first European Doberman, I would recommend finding local Shutzhund clubs as a first step in getting your imported puppy.
 Schutzhund is a German police training program for working dogs.
 American police dogs are also trained on this program.
 Most of the working dogs in the US are German Shepherds.
-And a lot of them are imported from Europe due to better natural working qualities (than in American dogs).
+And a lot of them are imported from Europe due to better natural working qualities (read about the difference between American vs European Doberman).
 Going to Schutzhund club and talking to people there will help narrow your search and save you a lot of time.

 Living in Europe, I could never afford a well-bred dog.
 Luckily, living in America (and working a lot) gives me this opportunity.
 I wanted a dog with working drive, so I can train and compete in Schutzhund (IPO in Europe).
 Show qualities were secondary to me.
 I’ve learned that in Europe (unlike in the US), show Dobermans have to pass working tests in order to be qualified for breeding (more about working vs show dobermans).
 American show quality dogs don’t have working ability and are not required to pass any working tests (more about American vs European Doberman).
 It’s another point towards getting a European Doberman – he’ll be a beautiful, show-quality dog and a working dog.

-What I was looking for in a breeder:
+What I was looking for in a breeder and mating combination:

 - Communication.
 If the breeder is not willing to communicate or not interested in going through the hassle of an export – you are wasting your time.